Faster Compressed Quadtrees: A Compressed Quadtree Representation based on Heavy Paths

-We then perform a heavy-path decomposition~\cite{ST83} of $T$.
-That is, we partition $T$ into root-to-leaf paths, called heavy paths, such that the path containing a node $v$ also contains the child of $v$ with the most leaf descendants (breaking ties arbitrarily).
-One well-known property of this decomposition is that each root-to-leaf path in $T$ consists of $\Oh{\log n}$ initial segments of heavy paths.
-Figure~\ref{fig:decomposition} shows the heavy-path decomposition of the binary tree for our example from Figure~\ref{fig:tree}.
+\begin{definition} A heavy-path decomposition of $T$ is a recursive decomposition of $T$ into paths called {\em heavy paths}.
+The first heavy path goes from the root to a leaf, so that if the path contains a node $v$ then it also contains the child of $v$ with the most leaf descendants (breaking ties arbitrarily).
+Once the first heavy path is defined, its nodes are cut off the tree $T$, leaving a forest of former subtrees of $T$.
+We then recursively decompose every remaining subtree into heavy paths. \end{definition}

+A well-known property of this decomposition is that every root-to-leaf path in $T$ consists of $\Oh{\log n}$ initial segments of heavy paths.
+In the sequel we call heavy paths simply paths.